ShuBOY622/UltimateFinanceApp/KOTAK_BANK_STATEMENT_GUIDE.md

 ## Overview

-The Finance App now supports comprehensive parsing of Kotak Mahindra Bank statements in multiple formats (PDF, CSV, Excel).
+The Finora now supports comprehensive parsing of Kotak Mahindra Bank statements in multiple formats (PDF, CSV, Excel).
 This feature allows users to automatically import their bank transactions with accurate categorization and duplicate detection.

 ## Supported Features